-ASSESSMENT ADMINISTRATION STANDARDS CHECKLIST
+ASSESSMENT ADMINISTRATION STANDARDS

+CHECKLIST

-Read each standard and indicate by a \checkmark that it is being implemented.
+Read each standard and indicate by a $\checkmark$ that it is being implemented.
 Develop an action plan and timeline for any standard that is not being implemented.

-Assessment Administration Standards A. Test Security All test materials, including test booklets, answer sheets, test manuals, and related materials are kept in locked storage, available only to those involved in test administration.
+Assessment Administration Standards A. Test Security A.1.
+All test materials, including test booklets, answer sheets, test manuals, and related materials are kept in locked storage, available only to those involved in test administration.
 A.2.
 A system is in place to distribute and collect test materials for testing.
 Numbering of test booklets should be part of the system under most circumstances.
 A.3.
 Test administrators are responsible for the security of all test materials in their possession.
 A.4.
 All test booklets are periodically reviewed for condition.
 Those that are marked, torn, well-worn, etc., are discarded and replaced.
 B. Test Selection B.1 .
-The appropriate DLLR approved and required test - CASAS , TABE , or BEST is selected for administration.
-B.2 .
+The appropriate DLLR approved and required test $-$ CASAS , TABE , or BEST is selected for administration.
+B.2.
 Staff responsible for test selection utilize/refer to current test catalogs or access the publisher's website for this information.
 B.3 .
 In addition to the appropriate DLLR required test, other informal or standardized tests are administered on an as-needed basis.
 C. Test Training C.1.
 All staff who administer a test receive orientation to Maryland's Assessment Policy.
 C.2.
 All staff who administer a specific test receive initial and update training on how to administer it.
 C.3.
 All staff who administer a specific test receive training on how to score it.
 C.4 .
-All staff who administer a specific test have their test training dates entered in LACES.
+All staff who administer a specific test have their test training dates entered in LACES or MWE.
 C.5.
+All instructional staff receive training on interpreting test results to help guide instruction.
 C.6.
-All instructional staff who receive training on interpreting test results to guide instruction have their training dates entered in LACES.
-D. Test Preparation D.1.
+All instructional staff who receive training on interpreting test results to guide instruction have their training dates entered in LACES or MWE.
+Test Preparation Ì D.1.
 The staff person administering the test has a copy of the test's current Test Administration Manual and follows the test developer's published instructions for administering the test.
 D.2.
 All test materials (booklets, answer sheets, etc.) and supplies (pencils, transparencies, etc.) are assembled.
+D.3.
 A clock or watch is available for the test administrator/proctor.
 D.4 .
 An overhead projector is provided if a transparency of the answer sheet will be used for demonstration.
 D.5.
 A quiet, comfortable testing location with adequate space for each learner is provided.
-D.6 .
+D.6.
 The testing location is not in the same room where instruction is taking place.
 D.7.
 No more than 25 learners per session are allowed when administering a CASAS test.
 D.8 .
 If more than 8 learners are testing, at least one proctor should assist the test administrator.
 D.9 .
 Reasonable test accommodations are provided for individuals with documented disabilities.
+L 1